scrungus/ZeroTetris/README.md

 ### 3.2.
 Q-learning

 The Q-learning agent implemented by `gym_simplifiedtetris.QLearningAgent` selects the action with the highest Q-value (state-action value).
+The exploration rate parameter, epsilon, is linearly annealed over the training period.
 Note that this agent struggles to learn as the grid's dimensions are increased (the size of the state-action space becomes too large).

 See [run_q_learning.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/run_q_learning.py) for an example of how to use the Q-learning agent.